zar-net/playground/retro_timezone/README.md

 # Retro Time Zone Display

 This Python script displays the current date, time, and timezone information for specified timezones in a retro, organized manner using the `curses` library.
 The script allows for a colorful, text-based user interface that can fit within 80 or 120 columns, based on user input.
+This code was written in honour of my teachers at Ryerson and my Dad.
+Thanks Gerry (Dad), Mastoras, Josh, Raj, and of course Mr. Smith from Pineway Public school.
+Great teachers, each of them!

 ## Features